Norton Safe Web

-Norton Safe Web (sometimes abbreviated NSW) is a service developed by Symantec Corporation that is designed to help users identify malicious websites.
-Safe Web delivers information about websites based on automated analysis and user feedback.
+Norton Safe Web (sometimes abbreviated NSW) is a browser extension developed by Norton (a brand of Gen Digital) that is designed to help users avoid visiting malicious websites.
+Safe Web delivers information about websites based on automated analysis and user feedback, and blocks sites that are potentially unsafe.
+It is available as a free browser extension, as well as bundled with other products such as Norton 360.